 Other signs include:

 - Number of days the fruit has been growing.
-Is it mature?
+Has it had enough time with enough sun and water?

 - The sound the fruit makes when you knock on it with your knuckles.
 A hollow sound is a positive sign.